-For CAR-T therapies, the base-case findings use prices that meet the \$100,000 per QALY threshold.
+For CAR-T therapies, the base-case findings use the list price for ide-cel.
+There is not a price yet for cilta-cel; therefore, we assume the same price as a placeholder.
 For belantamab we used WAC pricing for the base-case findings.
 Comparator therapy prices were a function of one or more therapies on the market, inclusive of discounts, rebates (15% discount for comparator oral therapies based on FSS pricing schedule), patient assistance programs, and concessions to wholesalers and distributors.
 Patients that discontinued the CAR-T treatment before receiving the CAR-T infusion were not charged the CAR-T costs.
 Costs for subsequent therapies, including a proportion on palliative care, were assigned to the progressed state for 4 cycles using the appropriate comparator therapies for each population.
 The progressed state costs were consistent across treatment comparisons.
 Infusion therapies were subject to ASP + 6% pricing.

-Table E.2.10.
+Table E.2.9.
 Drug Costs

-Intervention (Dosage) WAC/List Price per Unit or per Time Period Net Price per Unit or per Time Period Source Idecabtagene vicleucel Estimated list price N/A Market analyst estimates Ciltacabtagene autoleucel Estimated list price N/A Market analyst estimates Belantamab mafodotin \$8,277 per 100mg package Micromedex Solutions 46 Comparator therapies See Table E.2.3 and Table E.2.4 See Table E.2.3 and Table E.2.4 Multiple
+Intervention (Dosage) WAC/List Price per Unit or per Time Period Net Price per Unit or per Time Period Source Idecabtagene vicleucel \$419,500 N/A Market analyst estimates 82 Ciltacabtagene autoleucel Assumed same as ide- cel N/A Assumption Belantamab \$8,277 per 100mg package Micromedex Solutions 45 Comparator therapies See Table E.2.3 and Table E.2.4 See Table E.2.3 and Table E.2.4 Multiple

-WAC as of February 10, 2021
+WAC as of March 25, 2021